|After Hours Emergency Numbers:|

 - Canned, freeze-dried or dehydrated food, powdered milk, baby supplies for infants

 - List of important phone numbers

 - Glow sticks (great for the kids and don't require batteries!)

 Do not refreeze melted ice cream, yogurt, seafood, or food that has thawed completely and been held above 40 degrees for two hours or longer.
 A general rule on food spoilage is, "If in doubt, throw it out."

-If you have any questions about the safety of defrosted foods, you can call the U.S. Department of Agriculture‘s toll-free “Meat and Poultry Line” at 1.800.535.4555.
+If you have any questions about the safety of thawed or defrosted foods, you can call the U.S. Department of Agriculture's toll-free "Meat and Poultry Line" at 1-800-535-4555.

 Electric garage doors may be opened by disengaging the drive mechanism.
 Methods used to do this vary from manufacturer to manufacturer.
 Please consult your operating instructions supplied by the manufacturer.
 They will tell you how to disengage the drive mechanism so that you can open the door manually.
 If you do not have a manufacturer's instruction book, call the company that installed the doors.

 Keep your pipes from freezing by shutting off the valve that allows water to come into your home.
 Then, open any drain valves and all faucets and let them run until the pipes are empty (it's helpful to identify these valves in advance).
 Next, flush all toilets and pour denatured alcohol into toilets and sinks to prevent water in the traps from freezing.
 Do NOT use automotive antifreeze in case there's trouble with your water system; you don't want the antifreeze to contaminate your drinking water.
 You may, however, use nontoxic antifreeze that's made for winterizing motor homes.

 Turn off the furnace emergency switch.
 Then drain your furnace boiler by opening the valve at the bottom (this looks like a garden faucet).
 Also, open all radiator vents.
 Be sure the boiler is filled with water again before it is restarted.